 For secondary education majors planning to teach grades 6-12 (The new High School program will be limited to grades 9-12)

 Secondary education majors must complete a program in an approved major field of specialization.
-Currently majors approved for a secondary education license by the State of Illinois are: English/Language Arts, Mathematics, Science (Biology, Chemistry, Earth and Space, or Physics designation), and Social Science ( History designation).
+Currently majors approved for a secondary education Professional Educator License (PEL) by the State of Illinois are: English/Language Arts, Mathematics, Science (Biology, Chemistry, Earth and Space, or Physics designation), and Social Science ( History designation).
 Secondary education majors will also earn a Middle Grade Endorsement for their field.
 The Initial Secondary License can be earned as a traditional undergraduate student or in conjunction with the .
+Education department secondary advisors can assist with questions related to the initial Professional Educator License (PEL) and any additional endorsements sought.

 Initial Special K-12 License

-For Foreign Language and candidates planning to teach in Music for Kindergarten through grade 12
+For Foreign Language and candidates planning to teach in for Kindergarten through grade 12

-Wheaton offers two grades K-12 licenses, one in teaching a foreign language (Spanish, French, or German) and one through the Wheaton College Conservatory in Music Education.
+Wheaton offers two grades K-12 Professional Educator Licenses (PELs), one in teaching a foreign language (Spanish, French, or German) and one through the Wheaton College Conservatory in Music Education.
 Other endorsements, such as ESL/Bilingual or Special Education can be added to these initial licenses.
 The initial K-12 license in a foreign language can be earned as an undergraduate student or in conjunction with the Master of Arts in Teaching.
+Education department secondary advisors can assist with questions related to the initial Professional Educator License (PEL) and any additional endorsements sought.
+Visit Modern and Classical Languages

-Wheaton College offers a Middle Grade Focus Program that can result in adding a middle grade endorsement in English Language Arts, General Science, Mathematics, or Social Science to an initial elementary or a secondary/high school license.
+Wheaton College offers a Middle-Grade Focus Program that can result in adding a middle-grade endorsement in English Language Arts, General Science, Mathematics, or Social Science to an initial elementary or a secondary/high school professional educator license.
 Specific requirements for these endorsements can be found in the Education Forms section of this webpage.

 Graduate Programs and Endorsements

-Wheaton College also offers a , leading to an initial elementary, secondary, or K-12 license.
+Wheaton College also offers a graduate program leading to an initial elementary, secondary, or K-12 license.